Mrsd4474/mrsd/Privacy-Concerns.md

 ## Notification Listener Privacy Concerns Explained

+Note
-Note: We are an open source app, we do not collect private information and we do store your private information anywhere except your phone.
-Your music metadata will be sent to your chosen music metadata service.
+ * We are an open source app.
+ * We do not collect private information and we store your private information in your phone.
+ * Your music metadata will be sent to your chosen music metadata service.
-"We do not share anything except necessary information for Scrobbles or Listens."
+ * "We only share necessary information for Scrobbles or Listens."

 **Code Privacy Concerns**